 NURS 323.
 Pediatric Nursing - A focus on the developmental level and commonly experienced physiological and psychosocial problems of infants, children, adolescents, and their families.
 Complex intervention modalities specific to the pediatric client population are presented through the use of the nursing process.
-Pre/co-requisite: NURS 305 or 306; co-requisite: 323C.
-Offered every term.
+Co-requisite: 323C.
+Offered fall and spring term.
 Three semester hours; three clock hours.

 NURS 323C.
 Pediatric Nursing Clinical - A practicum experience providing opportunities within a variety of healthcare and community settings to utilize the nursing process to implement complex intervention modalities with pediatric clients experiencing actual or potential health problems.
 Co-requisite: NURS 323.
-Offered every term.
+Offered fall and spring term.
 Two semester hours; six clock hours.

 NURS 350L.
 Introduction to Nursing Research Lecture - A focus on developing an understanding and use of nursing research as a basis for professional nursing practice.
 Students are introduced to the steps of the nursing research process and evaluation and critique of nursing literature.

-Pre/co-requisites: MATH 213 or equivalent; progression into the nursing major or admissions to ADCP RN to BSN.
+Pre/co-requisites: MATH 213 or equivalent; progression into the nursing major, admission to ADCP RN to BSN or instructor permission.
 Offered spring term each year.
 Two semester hours: two clock hours

 NURS 350S.
 Introduction to Nursing Research Discussion Section -A focus on developing an understanding and use of nursing research as a basis for professional nursing practice.
 Students apply the foundations of qualitative and quantitative research to critically analyze and critique nursing research, formulate a research question and research proposal.
-Pre/co-requisites: MATH 213 or equivalent, NURS 350L; and progression into the nursing major.
+Pre/corequisites: MATH 213 or equivalent, NURS 350L; progression into the nursing major, admission to ADCP RN to BSN or instructor permission.
 Offered spring term each year.
 One semester hour; one clock hour.